Maruha 78 (Seven Eight) Thermostat with Long Stroker for Best Radiator Performance

 Right: The genuine head gasket for NB8 after M/C

-Comparing to the NB 8 after M/C shows that the NA8C has more number of holes than the NB8 after M/C.
+Comparing to the NB 8 after M/C shows that the NA8C has more holes than the NB8 after M/C.

 MIATA NB thermostat has the valve off-centered from the center of the thermostat to make room for the jiggle valve to let out air bubbles (Photo 7).